Splunk® Style Guide

 Example

-The following example of a numbered list contains a complete lead-in sentence.
+The following example of a numbered list contains a heading describing the task and a complete lead-in sentence.
 Each item in the list contains a single action and uses parallel construction.
 In step 3, the procedure has substeps marked by lowercase letters.
+In step 4, the example shows an optional step.

 Search for sales of a specific product

-Search for how many simulation style games were bought yesterday.
+Follow these steps to search for how many simulation style games were bought yesterday:

 1. In the time range picker, change the time range to Yesterday.